SoundChaser83/devilutionx-apocrypha/README.md

 - Copy `DIABDAT.MPQ` from the CD and paste it into your apocrypha folder.
 - To run the Diablo: Hellfire expansion you will need to do the same for `hellfire.mpq`, `hfmonk.mpq`, `hfmusic.mpq`, `hfvoice.mpq` from your Hellfire CD.

+RUNNING THE GAME IN HELLFIRE MODE IS HIGHLY RECOMMENDED!
+Multiple balance changes will not work unless you're playing Hellfire.

+Resolution, fullscreen mode, and other miscellaneous settings may be edited in diablo.ini to your liking.

 # Legal

 Apocrypha is released to the Public Domain.
 The documentation and functionality provided by Apocrypha may only be utilized with assets provided by the ownership of Diablo.